Contemplations About the Story of Moses and the Wise Man

 82. And as for the wall, it belonged to two orphaned boys in the city.

 The Wise Man explained that the wall that he repaired in the village belonged to a pious and just man who had passed and left behind to his two orphan children.
 The wall was protecting a treasure that the father had left for the children.
 If the wall had fallen down the children’s wealth would have been exposed prematurely and exploited.
-The Lord wanted, out of his mercy, to protect it for them until they reached the age of maturity.
-The Wise Man explained that everything that he had done was not of his own thinking or rationale, but was inspired by God and the MLA.
+The Rabb wanted, out of his mercy, to protect it for them until they reached the age of maturity.
+The Wise Man explained that everything that he had done was not of his own thinking or rationale, but was inspired by Allah and the MLA.

 The story of Moses and the Wise Man presents us with several important commentaries on the nature of learning, as well as insight into how to deal with grave situations in our lives.
 By examining the characters and the choices they made throughout their interaction, we can gather the following useful pieces of advice: